Wind your way through Great Smoky Mountains National Park and beyond on a family road trip. (Photo: Kristin Luna)

 Distance from Sevierville: 14 miles

-Often considered the jumping-off point for the Smokies, Gatlinburg sits right at the entrance to Great Smoky Mountains National Park.
+Gatlinburg sits right at the entrance to Great Smoky Mountains National Park, making it the perfect place to visit in the Smoky Mountains.
 Though the town was hit by a major wildfire in 2016, its businesses are open and ready for the rush of summer visitors.

 Start in Herbert Holt Park, home to a trout farm and children-only fishing area, fuel up with a chili dog from Parton’s Deli, and then check out the Junior Ranger experience at any visitor’s center inside the park (only open to children between the ages of five and twelve).